-Because there has been no further action taken by the FAA on its proposed rulemaking and because another airline has found galled bearings during an inspection, the Safety Board reiterates Safety Recommendation A-91-77 and urges the FAA to expedite action on its AD.
-Therefore, the Safety Board has now classified A-91-77 as "Open--Unacceptable Action."
+In its December 8, 1992, report on this accident, the Safety Board stated that because there had been no further action taken by the FAA on its proposed rulemaking and because another airline had found galled bearings during an inspection, it reiterated Safety Recommendation A-91-77 and urged the FAA to expedite action on its AD.
+In that report, the Safety Board classified A-91-77 as "Open-Unacceptable Action."